waynedog74/content/media/editing-a-screencast-in-gimp.md

+---
-Title: Editing a Screencast in Gimp
+Title: "Editing a Screencast in Gimp"
 Date: 2016-09-11 03:40:26
-Category: media
+Categories: [media]
-Tags: GIMP, Graphic, Media Slug:editing-a-screencast-in-gimp
+Tags: [GIMP, Graphic, Media]
-Authors:sedlav
-Summary: Gimp is designed for editing static images but with some workarounds it can edit animations as well.
-Simply open your *.gif animation file created i
+Slug: editing-a-screencast-in-gimp
+Authors: sedlav
+---

 > Gimp is designed for editing static images but with some workarounds it can edit animations as well.
 Simply open your *.gif animation file created in the recording session in Gimp.